-Birth, its suppose to be a happy, wonderful time.
-However for many women and their partners, birth can be a traumatic event, that can change them and their lives.
+The birth of a bay should be a happy, wonderful time.
+However for many women and their partners, birth can be a difficult even traumatic event, that can change them and their lives leaving them with feelings that may struggle to understand.

 So what is birth trauma?